 Madonna Inn - You can't talk about SLO without mentioning the fabulously tacky Madonna Inn.
 Every room in this hotel has a different outlandish theme from bold colors, rock caves, horse carriages and even glitter walls.
 Check out my full Madonna Inn travel guide here.

-Heart Castle - Located an hour outside SLO, this grand historical mansion is worth the drive.
+Hearst Castle - Located an hour outside SLO, this grand historical mansion is worth the drive.
 Entering the home of the wealthy Hearst family is like stepping into a real-life scene from the Great Gatsby.
 No decadence was spared in the construction of this abode.

 Best Contemporary Boutiques in SLO